Natural Baby Life logo (480 x 130)

 Baby won’t breastfeed anymore

-• It could be that your milk supply is reduced due to a number of reasons such as you are newly pregnant, are ovulating, have been pumping less during your time away from your baby, or have been sick or taking medication.
+- Your milk supply could be reduced if you are newly pregnant, ovulating, or have been pumping less during your time away from your baby.
+Your supply can also go down if you’ve been sick or taking medication.
+A reduced supply could lead to a nursing strike.

-• Maybe you have changed something that makes you smell different to your child such as shampoo, deodorant, lotion, soap, perfume, etc.
+- You might have changed something that makes you smell different to your child such as your shampoo, deodorant, lotion, soap, perfume, etc.

 Baby prefers my partner

 Don’t get me wrong, it’s not a popularity contest by any means.
-It’s important to remember that the role of mom provides and meets differing needs than those that dad provides, although sometimes both roles can serve the same needs.
+It’s important to remember mom’s role is different than dad’s role, especially in the early days.
 Which parent your baby prefers may simply depend on which needs your child needs to be fulfilled.

 Let’s explore this a little more.